Toy Story 3 Made Me Cry (and You Will Too)

 We are big Buzz Lightyear fans in this household.
-It was just a few months ago that my 3 year old son was introduced to the world of Toy Story and the magic hasn’t stopped since.
+In fact, it was just a few months ago that my 3 year old son was introduced to the world of Toy Story and the magic hasn’t stopped since.

 We have seen Toy Story, Toy Story 2, and Buzz Lightyear of Star Command: The Adventure Begins, a cartoon of Buzz Lightyear’s adventures originally intended to be a TV pilot.
 So, of course, we made plans to see Toy Story 3.